If you don't see your question addressed here, please send us a chat message or email email@example.com.

 You are responsible to make sure that you own the material or have permission to use it before offering the course.

-How do I keep learners from downloading my video, PDFs, or other content?
+How do I prevent learners from downloading my content?

 How can I monitor who has access to my account?